walker/jazz-jobs/README.md

-## Jazz
+## Jazz (formerly "Resumator")

-A Wordpress plugin that allows you to have a more featureful Jazz experience embedded within your site.
+A Wordpress plugin that allows you to have a more featureful Jazz (formerly "Resumator") experience embedded within your site.

 You must include jQuery Form in your page: